6 Steps To Creating A Knowledge Base for Your SaaS in 2022 [Examples]

-A great knowledge base will not only crush your support ticket volume, but also help you keep more users (aka: reduce churn) at every stage of the user journey.
+A great knowledge base for your SaaS will not only crush your support ticket volume, but also help you keep more users (aka: reduce churn) at every stage of the user journey.

 In this blog, we’ll show you the right way to build and maintain a knowledge base that delivers for you and your users.